zephir-lang/zephir-docs/en/control.rst

 Require
 -------
 The 'require' statement dynamically includes and evaluates a specified PHP file.
-Note that included files via Zephir are interpreted by Zend Engine as normal PHP files. 'require' does not allows to include other zephir files in runtime.
+Note that included files via Zephir are interpreted by Zend Engine as normal PHP files. 'require' does not allow to include other zephir files in runtime.

 .. code-block:: javascript